WolfgangMehner/vim-plugins/perl-support/README.md

   of the `CTRL+D` map.
 - Minor changes.

+Note: The filetype plug-ins have been moved, and are thus not loaded automatically anymore.
+Copy them from `perl-support/rc` to `ftplugin`, or add the commands there to your own filetype plug-ins.
 Note: Some configuration for `*.t` and `*.pod` files has been removed.
 See `perl-support/rc/customization.vimrc` for how to add them to your configuration files.